marianz-bonfire/tarsier_env/README.md

 ```
   - If no path is provided, the generated file will be placed in `lib/env.dart`.
   - If a relative path under the `lib` directory is provided, the file will be placed in the corresponding subfolder.
+  - Every time there are changes in `.env` file, it is required to run above command to re-generate the `env.dart` file.

 This will create `lib/common/environment/env.dart` with the environment.
 After running above code, you can access the environment variables in your Flutter app.